A Foodcentric Life

 Sweet Crepe Ideas

-Find your favorite filings.
-Fill them with lightly sweetened whipped cream with vanilla (chantilly cream), or whipped ricotta sweetened with honey.
-Another option is pureed cottage cheese (do it in the food processor), sweetened however you'd like.
-A drizzle of maple syrup is good at breakfast or even strawberry coulis.
+Find your favorite fillings and toppings.
+Fill crepes with lightly sweetened vanilla whipped cream, also called Chantilly cream, or whipped ricotta sweetened with a little honey.
+Another option is pureed cottage cheese, blended smooth in a food processor and sweetened however you like.

-For a topping that works for both breakfast and dessert, try this cinnamon apple compote.
+For a topping that works well for both breakfast and dessert, try this cinnamon apple compote or blueberry compote.

 Savory Crepe Ideas

-Fill savory crepes for breakfast with softly scrambled eggs and cheese, or try them for dinner with a creamy chicken or mushroom filling.
-Creamed spinach is good too.
-A little French restaurant near our house serves buckwheat crepes filled with slices of ham and topped with a poached egg and cheese.
+A little French restaurant near our house serves buckwheat crepes filled with slices of ham, then topped with a poached egg and cheese.
 Always a treat.

-Savory vegetables are another good savory filling, like this roasted vegetable ratatouille (another terrific French-inspired dish).
+Savory vegetables make a great filling too, like this roasted vegetable ratatouille, another terrific French-inspired dish.

 Recipe FAQs